Remember to get cost estimates for services in advance of grant submission.

 It is important to ensure that the costs of any proposed CTSC services included in letters of support and included in a grant application are determined in advance.

-The best way to obtain information for budgets and budget justifications is to request a consultation with the desired program manager directly by using the Request Services button.
-For general inquiries or requests for guidance, contact our Concierge.
+The best way to obtain information for budgets and budget justifications is to request a consultation with the desired program manager directly by submitting a service request.
+For general inquiries or requests for guidance, contact our concierge.

 In 2006, the UC Davis CTSC was one of the inaugural 12 centers established across the United States in the Clinical and Translational Science Award (CTSA) program initially supported by the NIH National Center for Research Resources (NCRR) that later transitioned to the National Center for Advancing Translational Science (NCATS).
-The grant funded in 2006, renewed in 2011, and again in 2016.
-Currently, in its third 5-year award period, the CTSC (health.ucdavis.edu/ctsc/) is one of approximately 60 NIH-supported centers funded to facilitate and accelerate the study of human health and disease to bring new treatments to patients and communities through biomedical research.
+The grant funded in 2006, renewed in 2011, 2016, and again in 2021.
+Currently, in its fourth 5-year award period, the Clinical and Translational Science Center is one of more than 50 NIH-supported centers funded to facilitate and accelerate the study of human health and disease to bring new treatments to patients and communities through biomedical research.
 The CTSC is located on the UC Davis Health campus in Sacramento, California and draws upon talent and leadership from departments and divisions across the Davis and Sacramento campuses as well as community partners in the region.

 The CTSC serves as a catalyst to support biomedical research projects by providing services and resources to investigators, staff, scholars and trainees, and community partners.
 As an honest and resourceful broker, the CTSC partners with UC Davis schools and colleges engaged in life science and translational research to support collaborative projects with the potential to improve health care.
 The CTSC provides a centralized resource dedicated to facilitating biomedical research through innovation, collaboration, and expertise.
 Specifically, the CTSC: (1) serves as a hub for clinical and translational research resources, (2) expands and refines a collaborative and innovative training and education environment, (3) integrates community partners into the translational research enterprise, (4) leverages crosscutting research resources, and (5) functions as a catalyst across the translational research spectrum.